sbenthall/bluestocking/README.md

     python factchecker.py "People never eat fish.
 Goldfish are unpopular."

-This test a document against the Simple English Wikipedia articles for each word in the tested document.
-Try replacing test-factchecker.txt with your own text file!
+This test a document against the Simple English Wikipedia articles for each word in the string passed as argument.

 (Warning: documents with long sentences take longer to query)